check-spelling-sandbox/Azure-Sentinel/Playbooks/Fortinet-FortiGate/readme.md

 *The Azure Function handles the Get calls on FortiOS API in the playbook templates.
 These calls are not part of the custom connector due to platform limitations.*

-You can choose to deploy the whole package: connector + Function App + all three playbook templates, or each one seperately from it's specific folder.
+You can choose to deploy the whole package: connector + Function App + all three playbook templates, or each one separately from it's specific folder.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FFortinet-FortiGate%2Fazuredeploy.json) [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FFortinet-FortiGate%2Fazuredeploy.json)